 Variations

-- Sausage: You can make this with Andouille sausage, turkey sausage, venison sausage or a basic kielbasa.
+- Sausage: You can make this with Andouille sausage (for more spice), turkey sausage, venison sausage or a basic kielbasa.

-- Kid Friendly: When I had younger kids, I would cut the sausage rounds in half before cooking, so it was easier and safer for them to eat.
+- Kid Friendly Tip: When my kids were younger, I would cut the sausage rounds into half-moons or quarters before cooking.
+This makes the sausage easier to chew and safer for them to eat.

-- Make it a little healthier by serving over a whole grain such as brown rice.
-Loaded with beans, veggies, protein and grains this is a budget-friendly meal.
+- Make it a little healthier by serving over a whole grain such as brown rice or quinoa.
+Loaded with beans, veggies, protein and grains, this is a complete and budget-friendly meal.

-Serve red beans with sausage over rice.
+Serving: Serve red beans with sausage over fluffy white rice.
 Garnish with sliced green onions and Tabasco sauce.
-A side of cornbread or freshly baked French bread pairs well with this.
+Pair this dish with a side of cornbread or freshly baked French bread.

 Storage: Store leftovers in an airtight container in the fridge.
 Best if eaten within 3-4 days.